sharathone23/system-design/README.md

 `Kafka Cluster`  Kafka Cluster is a collection of multiple Kafka brokers that work together to manage the distribution, storage, and processing of data across a distributed system.
 Each broker within the cluster handles a portion of the data (organized into partitions), and together, they ensure high availability, fault tolerance, and scalability.
 The cluster allows Kafka to manage large volumes of data by spreading the load across multiple servers, ensuring that the system remains resilient even if individual brokers fail.
 The Kafka cluster acts as the backbone of the Kafka ecosystem, enabling efficient data streaming and processing in distributed environments.

 `Replication` In order to ensure durability and availability, Kafka replicates partitions using leader and follower mechanism where each partition will have a leader and group of followers(Depends on replication factor).
 Followers only act as a backup if needed, so events will be processed mainly on leader partition.
 Kafka ensures partitions for a given topic are spread across different brokers so that when a given broker is down partitions in another broker can still serve the events.
-(See below image)
+(See below image) *Image credit: [Hello Interview](https://www.hellointerview.com/learn/system-design/deep-dives/kafka)*

 ![Logo](https://d248djf5mc6iku.cloudfront.net/excalidraw/ad17548cbc6fe72490ecd9a489a42aa3)